apache/infrastructure-website/content/pages/repository-faq.md

 <a href="https://repository.apache.org/snapshots/" target="_blank">http://repository.apache.org/snapshots/</a>.

 <h2 id="faq">FAQs about the ASF Jar repositories<a class="headerlink" href="#faq" title="Permanent link">&para;</a></h2>

-<h4 id="m1m2">m1/m2?<a class="headerlink" href="#m1m2" title="Permanent link">&para;</a></h4>

-There are two types of Maven repository.
-Loosely, Maven-1 and Maven-2 use 'm1' and 'm2' repositories, though Maven-2 can point to legacy Maven-1 repositories.
-Apache supports both, but is phasing out the m1 repositories.

-<h4 id="deploytoboth">Do I need to deploy to both m1/m2 repositories?<a class="headerlink" href="#deploytoboth" title="Permanent link">&para;</a></h4>

-No, because the Maven2 repository layout is the standard used by most tools, including Maven, Ivy and Buildr.

 <h4 id="thirdparty">Can we put third party files in the repositories?<a class="headerlink" href="#thirdparty" title="Permanent link">&para;</a></h4>